PirateIncognito/ClashRoyale-unit-data-CSV/README.md

-The output of this program creates two output files.
+The scipt creates two output files.
 One for unit attributes, and one for statistics (HP, DMG, etc)

 An example output is below: